MIDDAG: Where Does Our News Go? Investigating Information Diffusion via Community-Level Information Pathways: Components

-A user's susceptibility reflects their reaction to a piece of misinformation.
-Since collecting users' susceptibility directly is hard, we develop an ML model to predict susceptibility by analyzing its influence on users' repost behavior ($P_{repost}$).
-When a user ($u$) perceives a piece of content ($c$), we assume that the more susceptible the user, the more likely the user would repost the misinformation content.
-The probability of reposting is calculated by
+\mypar{Susceptibility} Users' susceptibility reflects their reactions to a piece of misinformation.
+Since collecting an unobservable belief is hard, we develop an ML model to estimate susceptibility by analyzing its influence on users' repost behavior ($P_{repost}$)~\cite{Liu2023ScrollMisbeliefModeling}.
+When a user ($u$) perceives a piece of content ($c$), a more susceptible user is more likely to repost $c$.
+The reposting probability is calculated by

-where $u$ is represented by user history posts, $E$ is the text embedding model based on RoBERTa-large~\cite{reimers-2019-sentence-bert,Liu2019RoBERTaRobustlyOptimized}, and the susceptibility score is produced by the $Sus$ - an MLP with the user and content embeddings as input.
+where $u$ is represented by user history posts, $E$ is the text embedding model based on RoBERTa-large~\cite{reimers-2019-sentence-bert}, and the susceptibility score is produced by the $Sus$ - an MLP with the user and content embeddings as input.
 We perform contrastive learning to tune the model to distinguish reposted $(u, t)$ pairs from non-reposted ones.
-The susceptibility score ranges from -100\% to 100\% where 100\% means the user is most susceptible to misinformation.
 We train the ML model with misinformation tweets in the ANTi-Vax~\cite{HAYAWI202223} and CoAID~\cite{cui2020coaid} datasets and we retrieve corresponding user profiles through the Twitter API.
-The model produces 86.28\% F1 score for retweet behaviour prediction, indirectly indicating its reliable performance for susceptibility modeling.
-To obtain an aggregated susceptibility score for a community, we calculate the mean of individual susceptibility scores for all users in the community.
+The model produces 86.28\% F1 score for retweet behavior prediction, indirectly indicating its reliable performance for susceptibility modeling.
+To obtain an aggregated susceptibility score for a community, we calculate the mean of individual susceptibility scores.